Director

 I loved, and still love, the Marx Brothers, and Laurel and Hardy, and Buster Keaton, and above all, Charlie Chaplin.

-Chaplin captivated me even though our life spans never crossed.
+Chaplin captivated me even though our life spans never crossed our respective years.

 His character "the little Tramp" is a man on the sidelines.
 He sometimes wins the affection of a love interest, but not often.
 He has hopes, dreams, and purpose.
 He's a "little fellow" and a hero.
 He's on the sidelines, and yet stands out among a crowd.
 Chaplin, the comedian, is the king of tragedy.